 Medium Distance: Parenting time shall be from 9 a.m. until 6 p.m. on Thanksgiving Day in the location where the residential parent resides.
-Long Distance: Same as for Medium Distance.

 18.5(b)Children ages 12 months to 36 months.

 Medium Distance: From noon on the day prior to Thanksgiving until 6 p.m. on Thanksgiving Day.